EGI-Federation/simplesamlphp-module-themeeosc/README.md

   ...

   "post-update-cmd": [
-    "cp -r 'vendor/rciam/css' 'modules/themevanilla/www/resources'",
+    "cp -r 'vendor/rciam/css' 'modules/themeeosc/www/resources'",
-    "cp -r 'vendor/rciam/js' 'modules/themevanilla/www/resources'"
+    "cp -r 'vendor/rciam/js' 'modules/themeeosc/www/resources'"
   ]
 },
 ```

 With the above configuration composer will do several operations:
-* It will put the module `themevanilla` in the `modules` directory.
+* It will put the module `themeeosc` in the `modules` directory.
 * It will download and extract the compressed `css` and `js` directories that
   include the minified css and javascript files.
 * It will copy the `css` and `js` directories from the `vendor/rciam` directory
-  in the `themevanilla/www/resources` directory, where the static files of the
+  in the `themeeosc/www/resources` directory, where the static files of the
   theme should be placed.

 ### Direct download

-You can download `themevanilla.zip` from the [release page](https://github.com/rciam/simplesamlphp-module-themevanilla/releases).
+You can download `themeeosc.zip` from the [release page](https://github.com/rciam/simplesamlphp-module-themeeosc/releases).
 Download the zip file of the preferred release and extract its contents in the
 `modules` directory of your SimpleSAMLphp installation.